projectcalico/calico/RELEASING.md

    ```
 1. Merge the PR.
 This will cause the live docs site to be updated (after a few minutes).

-   Follow the steps on screen, which will instruct you to upload
-   the `release-<VERSION>.tgz` artifact to the GitHub release.

 # Release notes

 Release notes for a Calico release contain notable changes across Calico repositories.
 To write